bartcui/TravelMate-React/README.md

 - Reviewing and debugging cross-screen data passing.
 - Writing documentation and preparing the presentation.

 ### Code Statistics (cloc)
 - **TypeScript (primary source code): 3,142 lines**
 ![Line Count](./line%20count.JPG)
 ---
 ### **8. Lessons Learned and Concluding Remarks**
+The development of TravelMate provided valuable hands-on experience with modern mobile application technologies and allowed our team to meaningfully apply concepts learned throughout the course.
+One of the most significant learning outcomes was getting familiar with the end-to-end development lifecycle, from designing the UI and implementing features, to handling platform-specific behaviours, and finally preparing the app for deployment.
+While developing the main features came relatively smoothly, the deployment phase proved to be the most challenging.
+We encountered repeated issues during EAS build production, including configuration conflicts and native module compatibility.
+Troubleshooting these problems helped us gain a much deeper understanding of Expo’s build pipeline and configuration files.

+Through these challenges, we learned the importance of thorough testing on physical devices, dependency management, and iterative debugging when moving from Expo Go to standalone builds.
+These lessons not only improved our technical skills but also highlighted the importance of collaborative problem solving.